 “I am a strong believer in data, so the more we can test our messages the better.
 The challenge here is to identify the significance of results as test messages don't just have the tone/content as the only independent variables: timing of the day, day of the week, season, the audience can also affect results so it's sometimes difficult to identify the effect of a particular variable.”
 Adrian Gradinaru, Sailo

-- Message testing can aid the shaping for your brand voice.
+- Message testing can aid the shaping of your brand voice.

 - Rely on the data, not on your own opinion.